Tips for a successful telehealth visit

 What is a telehealth visit and how does it compare to an in-person visit?

-A telehealth visit can take place over video or phone.
+A telehealth visit can take place on video or phone.
 You don’t need to come into the clinic for your appointment.

 Where should you be during your telehealth visit?

-The great part about virtual visits is that you can do them anywhere.
+The great part about virtual visits is that you can do them anywhere in Ohio.
 However, to ensure the privacy and quality of your visits, choose a quiet, well-lit area with a strong internet connection or phone signal, in a space where you feel comfortable speaking about your health care.
 Avoid places like your car while driving or very noisy locations.

 What should you do before and during a telehealth visit?